ishantmishra03/personal-portfolio/README.md

 ---

-> 💡 **Note:** This is a personal project aimed at showcasing my skills as a frontend developer.
+> 💡 **Note:** This is a personal project aimed at showcasing my skills as a full stack developer.
 Feedback is always welcome!